alexbasista/tfc-ss-framework/README.md

 - VCS API token

 ## Setup
-- Fork this repo (or copy the contents into your own dedicated repo)
+1. Fork this repo (or copy the contents into your own repo)
-- Update the contents of `templates/main.tf` with the Terraform code you want to deploy.
+2. Update the contents of `templates/*.tf` with your own Terraform code that you want to deploy.
-- Update the contents of `templates/template.tfvars.tpl` with the applicable Terraform variable keys for your deployments.
+3. Update the contents of `templates/template.tfvars.tpl` with the applicable Terraform variable keys for your deployments.

 See the example [templates](./templates/) directory for reference.